China Sourcing Agents

-Source GaN chargers, power banks, BMS units, and EV accessories from China — with full certification stack management for US, EU, UK, Japan, and Korea markets.
+Source GaN chargers, power banks, BMS units, and EV accessories from China with certification management for US, EU, UK, Japan, and Korea.

-Power electronics is one of the most compliance-intensive categories in China sourcing.
-A charger pulled from an Amazon listing due to a certification failure costs 5–10× more than getting compliance right upfront.
+Power electronics covers devices that convert, store, or manage electrical power — GaN chargers, power banks, battery management systems (BMS), DC-DC converters, EV charging accessories, and solar inverters — sourced from China for global markets.
+It is one of the most compliance-intensive categories in China sourcing: a charger pulled from an Amazon listing for a certification failure costs 5–10× more than getting compliance right upfront.
 Our engineering background means we can read actual test reports — not just check that a document exists.
 Our sourcing service covers the full process from factory shortlist to verified, audit-backed quote.
+Market reconnaissance starts with our China electronics market websites guide and top Chinese electronics manufacturers ranking.

 Multi-market certification stack — A charger sold globally needs CE (EU), UKCA (UK), UL/FCC (US), PSE (Japan), and KC (Korea).
 Managing these in parallel without delaying launch requires coordinating 4–5 test labs simultaneously.
 We track each certification path and flag timeline risks early, before they slip your production schedule.
 Our factory audit includes a full certification readiness check.